All Episodes

 Thanks much.

-Because Rush, he has worked so many hours a day providing for his family that he's missed 95% of all the kids' basketball games and soccer games, everything.
+And he said, well, then maybe it's time I cut back a little and earn less because Rush, he has worked so many hours a day providing for his family that he's missed 95% of all the kids' basketball games and soccer games, everything.

-I'm there alone, he's working, and I said, you know, maybe it is time.
+And I said, you know, maybe it is time.

-So that's what we've decided to do, because we're in New York State, Governor Patterson is coming after his income, and now the feds are coming after his income.
+So that's what we've decided to do because we're in New York State.

-Within an hour of that conversation, the Republican National Committee called me and uh looking for a donation.
+Within an hour of that conversation, the Republican National Committee called me and looking for a donation.

-I said, don't ever call this house again.
+I said, don't ever call this House again.

 I said, when we had power, you all acted like Democrats.